aminrj/aminrj.github.io/_posts/2026-03-08-rag-security-architecture.md

 ---

-## Is My Knowledge Base Already Poisoned?
+## Is my knowledge base already poisoned?

 After reading the attack labs, a common question is: how would I know if someone has already done this to my system?
 Detecting an active poisoning is harder than preventing one, but several signals are actionable.

-### Signal 1: Hash Verification at Retrieval
+### Signal 1: hash verification at retrieval

 At ingestion, store a SHA-256 hash of each document's text as metadata.
 At retrieval time, verify the stored document against its hash: